 Heather Anne Wozniak, Ph.D.

-Product manager and web developer with experience in all phases of the project life cycle, including requirements gathering, visual and functional design, coding, testing, deployment, documentation and training, customer support, evaluation and continuous improvement.
+Project manager and web developer with experience in all phases of the project life cycle, including requirements gathering, design, coding, testing, deployment, documentation and training, customer support, evaluation and continuous improvement.
 Adept at herding clients and keeping project teams on task.
 Excellent communicator and problem-solver, always seeking to optimize the user experience.